hari-kris/harinath-cv/index.md

 **Product: Broadsoft Discovery and Dashboard**
 * Full stack developer responsible for building backend and front services.
 * Designed and developed Datawarehouse toolkit for SIP/VOIP systems.
-* Datawarehouse toolkit reduced time to identify issue from 24hours to 1hours, allowed customers to take corrective action
+* Datawarehouse toolkit reduced time to identify the issue from 24hours to 1hours, allowed customers to take corrective action
-* Developed plugins on top of Kibana which which will process SIP logs in real time
+* Developed plugins on top of Kibana which will process SIP logs in real-time
 * Introduced CI/CD using Teamcity.
-* Designed and scaled Elasticsearch Instance which works across data center for high availablity.
+* Designed and scaled Elasticsearch Instance, which works across the data centre for high availability.
 * Deployed the application in Google Cloud Platform (GCP).
 * Provided product support and maintenance to the customer.
-* Developed application is released as open source project [LINK](https://github.com/BroadSoft-Xtended/BroadWorks-Dashboards-and-Discovery)
+* Developed application is released as open-source project [LINK](https://github.com/BroadSoft-Xtended/BroadWorks-Dashboards-and-Discovery)

 ### **Burning Glass Technology/Checktronix Pvt Ltd, Software Engineer**, 06/2015 - 06/2016 | Chennai, India
 **Product: Lens Suite**
 * Experienced the entire software life cycle (SDLC)
 * Participated in software planning, estimation and requirement gathering
-* Worked in Labour Market Core Application which extracts all the entity from resumes and jobs
+* Worked in Labour Market Core Application which extracts all the entities from resumes and jobs
-* Worked in multi country packages and multi locale systems.
+* Worked in multi-country packages and multi-locale systems.
 * Worked with statistical model and improved the accuracy through generic rules from unstructured data from 95% to 98%
 * Documented the product features and provided product support to the clients
-* Created reports, devised new methods through proper analysis and assessment of new tools and techniques
+* Created reports devised new methods through proper analysis and assessment of new tools and techniques
 * Created automation framework using Perl/Python scripts

 **Product: Skill Taxonomy**
 * Migrated existing search functionality from spark to Elasticsearch
-* Throughput for processing the search increased by 30% and saved lot of compute hours
+* Throughput for processing the search increased by 30% and saved a lot of compute hours
 * Indexed millions of documents in Elasticsearch and created search functionality on it
-* Created Elasticsearch clusters and improved the response time by fine tuning
+* Created Elasticsearch clusters and improved the response time by fine-tuning

 ### **Burning Glass Technology/Checktronix Pvt Ltd, Intern**, 01/2015 - 02/2015 | Chennai, India
 * Created minimum viable product MVP for telecommunication use cases
 * Analyzed several tools available in the market and did comparative study for log aggregation/collected
-* Created a centralized log analyzing system with the help ELK stack
+* Created a centralized log analyzing system with the help of ELK stack
 * Performed text processing and analyzed massive log file and created root cause analysis report and presented it